 Authors and Acknowledgements

-Funding for the development of this curriculum was provided by the New Mexico Agricultural Experiment Station; National Institute for Food and Agriculture, USDA; New Mexico Cooperative Extension Service, and The Enchanted Life Foundation.
+Funding for the development of this curriculum was provided by the New Mexico Agricultural Experiment Station, National Institute for Food and Agriculture, USDA; New Mexico Cooperative Extension Service, and The Enchanted Life Foundation.

 weather balloon